At U.N., China asked to back human rights case against North Korea

 Western diplomats say China, North Korea's principal protector on the U.N.
 Security Council, will likely use its veto power there to knock down any attempt to refer North Korea to the International Criminal Court.

-But Michael Kirby, a former Australian judge who led the independent U.N. inquiry into human rights abuses in North Korea, told reporters at U.N. headquarters that it was by no means certain China would block an ICC referral.
+But Michael Kirby, a former Australian judge who led the independent U.N. inquiry into alleged human rights abuses in North Korea, told reporters at U.N. headquarters that it was by no means certain Beijing would block an ICC referral.

 "I don't think a veto should be assumed," Kirby said.
 "China is a very great pal with great responsibilities as a permanent member.
 Veto is not the way China does international diplomacy.
 China tends to find another way."